California Bay Area Educator Job Description – Girls Leadership

 - Possess excellent communication skills

-- Be responsible and self-motivated, as well as tech responsive (this position is satellite and part-time in nature, and includes timely submission of paperwork, prompt email responses, navigation of Google Calendar and DropBox)
+- Be responsible and self-motivated, as well as tech responsive (this position is satellite and part-time in nature, and includes timely submission of paperwork, prompt email responses, navigation of Google Calendar, Google docs, and DropBox)

 - Work well with others as part of a team and be invested in building community amongst Educators

 - Be able to be playful when teaching and have fun with parents/caregivers and girls!

 - Travel to revolving school and community sites in one of the sub-regions listed above – please consider distance and travel during peak hours before applying.
 Workshops typically run after school, between the hours of 4-8p and occasionally on weekend days